 Coming of age as the son of a Baptist pastor in rural Arkansas, Garrard Conley was terrified and conflicted by his sexuality; he had never even met another gay person.
 At age nineteen, his worst fear came true when he was outed to his parents.
 They gave him an ultimatum: he could either be shipped to a “conversion therapy” facility in a hope to “cure” him of his homosexuality, or he would lose his family, his friends, and his God.
 He chose the facility, a decision that would lead him through a brutally institutional Twelve-Step Program.
 He was supposed to emerge cleansed of impure urges, stronger in his Christian faith, and—most importantly—heterosexual.
 Instead, Conley developed the strength to search for his true identity and to forgive his family.

-Conley’s bestselling memoir, Boy Erased, traces the complex relationships between identity, faith, and community in a testament to the tenacity of love.
+Conley’s bestselling memoir, Boy Erased, traces the complex relationships between identity, faith, and community.
 A humane, poetic glimpse at a world hidden to many, Conley shows all sides of his family—good and bad—with courage and compassion, even as he depicts his own story of survival.